-- When you click on more options, you can change the color for the events or delete the schedule again.
+- When you click on more options, you can change the color of the events or delete the schedule again.

 - The same works for TV shows as well.
 Click on add calendar and select TV and select your time zone and use the filter to find your show.

-- If you’re in the U.S., you can even add to school calendar for your kids.
+- If you’re in the U.S., you can even add it to the school calendar for your kids.

-- Just click on add calendar and select schools and enter your zip code and it’s going to give you a list of all schools to make your selection.
+- Just click on Add Calendar, select schools and enter your zip code and it’s going to give you a list of all schools from which to make your selection.

-- Once you added these calendars, the events are going to show up on all your outlook calendars across your devices, including outlook for desktop this week.
+- Once you add these calendars, the events are going to show up on all your Outlook calendars across your devices, including Outlook for desktop this week.

 Color-code your calendar

 - I’m a big fan of color coding.
-In a previous article, I showed you on how you can color code your emails where you’re only on cc.
+In a previous article, I showed you how you can color code your emails so that you’re only on cc.

-- Now, another way to take advantage of color coding is in your calendar.
-For example, you can turn all meetings with your boss Red or show meetings in a different location in yellow makes it easy to quickly get an overview.
+- Another way to take advantage of color coding is in your calendar.
+For example, you can turn all meetings with your boss red or show meetings in a different location in yellow, which makes it easy to quickly get an overview.

-- Let me show you on how you can do it.
-First lets color all meetings organized by the boss in bright red in your calendar.
+- Let me show you how you can do it.
+First, let’s color all meetings organized by the boss bright red in your calendar.

 - We will add a new row.
-Let’s give it a name and select a color we want for these items.
+Let’s give it a name and select the color we want for these items.